teamapp-ai/teamapp-ai.github.io/_blog/avoid-too-many-checklist-tasks-and-other-responses.md

 2. **minimize responses** - only request photos and other responses per task that you really need, so the team feel that each request is worthy
 3. **minimize checklists** - if a task requires more than 6 checklist items, split the task into 2 or more tasks

 With respect to 2) and 3) above, you will notice the Team App is designed for fast teamwork.
 Simple tasks on the Team App take only a few seconds to mark off as completed.
-Teams like that, and the instant gratification of task completion and scoreboard changes.
+Teams like that, and the instant gratification of how the task completes and the scoreboard changes.

 With this in mind, you are better off deploying a higher number of tasks per team, than making individual tasks more complicated to complete.